rmanohar/actsim/simlib/README.md

 ### Scoreboards

+* `generic`: If your checks are more intricate than any of the pre-made scoreboards, this should be used for standardized logging and output parsing
 * `lockstep`: Used when one or more inputs and outputs are expected to see the same number of tokens in the same order for model and DUT
 * `deterministic`: Used when one or more output channels see the same number of tokens in the same order for model and DUT
 * `input_logger`: Used to log the input tokens for one or more input channels (identical to sink; same message format and verbosity parameters as scoreboards)